SoulIess/Learn-Web-Hacking/README_en.md

 # About
 ---
-Upon diving into the vast ocean of knowledge about cybersecurity, I realized that many topics and concepts often are scattered and unorganized.
+Upon diving into the vast ocean of knowledge about cybersecurity, the author realized that many topics and concepts often are scattered and unorganized.
 Learning becomes unnecessarily complex without a well-laid-out structure or guide.
 Thus after grasping the basics, the author attempted to gather ideas, record them and eventually lead to the creation of this note.
 The hope is that it can assist those planning to learn web hacking.

 Before starting, the question of "what is web hacking?" needs to be answered.
 Web hacking consists of a series of content, including topics such as websites, web applications, web services, and numerous more.
 In other words, web hacking focuses on the security of applications and the interactive level.
 The necessary knowledge of web hacking includes network protocols, properties of networking applications, their security risks, and the usage of various applications.
 These categories can be complicated; therefore, try the following logic to disassemble and reorganize relevant contents for ease of understanding.